Subject-Verb Agreement: there is, there are

 Note that this is common usage in informal speech only.
-It is grammatically incorrect and you should not use it in formal writing or formal speech.
+It is not recommended for formal English such as essay-writing in an exam.

-Do we use "there is" or "there are" with a lot of/lots of?
-It depends on the noun: if it is singular we use "there is"; if it is plural we use "there are".
-Look at these examples:
+Do we use there is or there are with lots of or a lot of?
+It depends on the noun: if it is singular, use there is; if it is plural, use there are:

 - There are lots of dogs in the street.

 - There's a lot of snow outside.

 - There's two boys and a girl outside.